GoonerM466/iptvboss-support-agent/docs/FAQ.md

 **Don't panic - your backups should still exist.**

 **Recovery steps**:
-1. Re-enter your Pro license key (Menu → Activate Pro)
+1. Re-enter your Pro license key (Settings → IPTVBoss Pro Settings)
-2. Restore database: Menu → Restore → Local or Cloud
+2. Restore database: Settings → Restore Database → Local, Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download
 3. Select the most recent backup that predates the problem
 4. If you've migrated to the new IPTVBoss website, make sure you're using new credentials